-Figures 8.4 and 8.5 show the anticipated signal-to-noise ratio of SALT HRS as a function of stellar visual magnitude (m_v).
+Figures 8.4 and 8.5 show the anticipated signal-to-noise ratio of SALT HRS as a function of stellar visual magnitude (mv).
 Note the difference in performance of the four instrument modes due to variance in throughput.
 These values are currently based on predicted instrument efficiencies (see below for on-sky comparisons).
 Users may simulate HRS observations using the simulator tool available at http://astronomers.salt.ac.za/software/.
+Pls are strongly encouraged to only split up exposures for faint objects into smaller ones if they are studying short-term variability.
+Splitting up exposures will result in more noise than in undivided exposures and cosmic rays can be cleaned effectively in the undivided exposures.

-Figure 8.5: The expected signal-to-noise ratio (S/N) of SALT HRS as a function of stellar visual magnitude (m_V) using the red instrument arm and a variety of operational modes.
+visual magnitude ( $m_V$ ) using the red instrument arm and a variety of operational modes.
 The calculations are for a wavelength of 725 nm and the low (R~14000), medium (R~40000) and high (R~65000) spectral resolving powers.
 A blackbody object with surface temperature of 5500K, 2 arcsec FWHM seeing at the fibre input, exposure time of 1800 sec and a telescope airmass of 1.3 are assumed.
 The sky brightness is calculated assuming the moon to be at first quarter.
 The S/N is for each extracted half-resolution element at the échelle blaze peak.

-Figure 8.5: The expected signal-to-noise ratio (S/N) of SALT HRS as a function of stellar visual magnitude (m_V) using the blue instrument arm and a variety of operational modes.
+visual magnitude (mV) using the blue instrument arm and a variety of operational modes.
 The calculations are for a wavelength of 460 nm and the low (R~14000), medium (R~40000) and high (R~65000) spectral resolving powers.
 A blackbody object with surface temperature of 5500K, 2 arcsec FWHM seeing at the fibre input, exposure time of 1800 sec and a telescope airmass of 1.3 are assumed.
 The sky brightness is calculated assuming the moon to be at first quarter.
 The S/N is for each extracted half-resolution element at the échelle blaze peak.